ibm-cloud-docs/databases-for-mysql/howto-read-replica.md

 - A read replica is a deployment with single data member and does not have any internal high-availability.
 It is prone to temporary interruptions and downtime during maintenance.
 If you have applications that rely on read replicas, be sure to have logic to retry failed queries, or load-balancing over multiple read replicas.

-{: .note}- {{site.data.keyword.databases-for-mysql}} read replicas in Madrid (`eu-es`): The deployment of read replicas in Madrid in the `eu-es` region is currently suspended.
+- {{site.data.keyword.databases-for-mysql}} read replicas in Madrid (`eu-es`): The deployment of read replicas in Madrid in the `eu-es` region is currently suspended.
 Updates on availability will be provided as soon as possible.
+{: .note}

 ## The Leader
 {: #read-replicas-leader}